ZedaoLiu/about-me/README.md

-# looking for a job in Japan
+# looking for a job in Japan, please feel free to contact me.

+## expretise
-bioinformatics and clinical sequencing in cancer expertise in scRNA/TCR-seq
+bioinformatics and clinical sequencing in cancer scRNA/TCR-seq anti-PD-1 treatment in cancer

+## language
 JLPT N2

 # publication:
 A singl-cell atlas reveals immune heterogeneity in anti-PD-1-treated non-small cell lung cancer (Cell) (in press, 2025.2)

-contact me at:
+# contact me at:
 liuzedaosk@163.com
 wechat:18661706792
 Tel: +86-18661706792